lucasrenan/blog/content/post/2019-03-06-sled-like-no-one's-watching.md

 ## Extreme learning

-We rolled straight into learning mode again with Tobias' validation talk which was applicable to our application ...how?
+We rolled straight into learning mode again with Tobias' validation talk which was applicable to our application and probably for all rails applications.
+Validations can be different based on the context so do validations they really belong into models?
+Tobias showed some alternetive solutions and gave us a little excursion into Elixir land.

 Andy proudly represented us with his lightning talk topic: 'How to give fantastic code reviews'.
-This was a great initiative as we can hear straight from the community.
+This was a very exciting experience and we got a lot of great feedback straight from the community.

 ## Our review

 Overall, we would give the conference a 4/5 star rating.
 It was interactive, chill and informative with a one talk, one break structure.
-However it was a shame that 80% of the topics were not Ruby specific.
+We would which for more Ruby specific talks.
+We are looking forward to see the talks recordings online.